schubergphilis/psRemoting/README.md

 #psRemoting*
-A collection of Powershell functions
+A collection of Powershell Remoting functions

-####To activate:####
-Beginning in Windows PowerShell 3.0, installed modules are automatically imported to the session when you use any commands or providers in the module.
-However, you can still use the Import-Module command to import the psRemoting module

 ####Description:####
-This is a collection (ahummm) of what I consider to be useful Powershell Remoting functions.
+This is a collection (ahummm, only 1 sofar) of what I consider to be useful Powershell Remoting functions.
 The collection might grow over time with new functions.

 ####Function Overview####
 Following functions have been released;